Candareen

-A candareen (/kændəˈriːn/; 分 (fēn); Singapore English usage: hoon) is a traditional measurement of weight in East Asia.
+A candareen or candarin (/kændəˈriːn/; 分 (fēn); Singapore English usage: hoon) is a traditional measurement of weight in East Asia.
 It is equal to 10 cash and is 1/10 of a mace.
 It is approximately 378 milligrams.
 A troy candareen is approximately 374 mg.

 In Hong Kong, one candareen is 0.3779936375 grams and, in the Weights and Measures Ordinance, it is 2/150 ounces avoirdupois.
 In Singapore, one candareen is 0.377994 grams.

 The word candareen comes from the Malay kandūri.
 An earlier English form of the name was condrin.
 The candareen was also formerly used to describe a unit of currency in imperial China equal to 10 li (釐) and is 1/10 of a mace.
 The Mandarin Chinese word fēn is used to denote 1/100 of a Chinese renminbi yuan but the term candareen for that currency is now obsolete.